KseniaJuravel/Museomics_Fungi/README.md

 # Museomics_Fungi
-Work performed for ancient Botrytis fungi analysis of two strains
+Work performed for historical samples of _ Botrytis fungi_ retrieved from [The National Natural History Collections at the Hebrew University of Jerusalem](https://en-nnhc.huji.ac.il/).

 ## Production of whole-genome sequencing data